Emeigh, Pennsylvania

 Emeigh is an unincorporated community in Cambria County, Pennsylvania, United States.
 The community is located to the east of U.S. Route 219, 2.5 mi north of Northern Cambria.
 Emeigh has a post office with ZIP code 15738, which opened on June 15, 1905.

+Demographics

+The United States Census Bureau defined Emeigh as a census designated place (CDP) in 2023.